Mortgages Spain July 2021

 Interest rates remain very stable.
 Fixed rates for the first time ever reached 68.1% of all new Spanish loans as a Spanish mortgage type.
 Given only a few years ago fixed rates made up less 10% of all applications for a Mortgage in Spain this is a big change to the market dynamics.

 The average home rate for the month over a 24 year period was 2.54%.
 Of this variable rate average was 2.19% and average fixed rate for the full 24 years 2.72%.
 The percentage of Spanish loans completing on a fixed rate basis pushes up the average overall rate.
 This said obtaining a fixed rate for 24 years at 2.72% with certainty of no future increases is an attractive proposition.

-Cancelled loans in the month were 31.524 so the Spanish Banks saw a net increase into their mortgage books.
+Cancelled loans in the month were 31.524 so the Spanish Banks saw a net increase into their loan books.